 If you decide to work on your marriage, stop all contact with the other woman or person involved.
 Stop all communication with the other woman or person, including social media connections.
 You can’t continue mending your marriage if your lover is in the picture.

 Your focus, energy, and attention should be on working on your marriage.
 Ask yourself, “What’s required of me to rebuild my marriage?”
 Redirect the free time and energy you gave to the other person to your spouse.

 If you want to save your marriage, it’s essential to reconnect with your spouse and address previous issues.

 Falling in love with someone else is a wake-up call to push you toward making changes within your marriage.

 Many married people but in love with someone else decide they want to save their marriages.
-If you have been married for a long time, you understand the sparks, excitement, and intimacy sometimes fade.
+If you have been a married couple for a long time, you understand the sparks, excitement, and intimacy sometimes fade.

 Ultimately, a young relationship’s initial passion and fireworks can’t sustain a long-term commitment.
 Marriage is about never giving up and cultivating love and attraction through life’s stages.

 You and your spouse must be 100% committed.
 If the goal is saving your marriage, make that goal a daily, active choice.
 Here’s what you can do…

 You might have lost interest in your spouse long distance relationship because your focus has been on your lover long distance relationship.
 Fortunately, you can reconnect by doing romantic activities as a couple.

 Some good examples of romantic activities include: